Jack Kay Jr.

 Jack Kay Jr. (born July 14, 1964) is a Canadian professional golfer.
-Kay had a sterling amateur career.
 He made the semifinals of the 1985 U.S. Amateur, defeating Scott Verplank in the quarterfinals, and led Canada to its first victory at the Eisenhower Trophy the following year.
 He had difficulties transitioning to the career of a touring professional, earning full-time status on the PGA Tour for only one season.
 He had a little more success overseas, winning the 1991 Singapore Open on the Asia Golf Circuit and the 1994 Alfred Dunhill Masters on the PGA Tour of Australasia.

 Early life

 Kay was born in Montreal on July 14, 1964.
 His father, Jack Kay Sr., was a club professional.
 He primarily worked at Rosedale Golf Club in Toronto.
 In the winter, he was also Director of Golf at the Lyford Cay Club in Nassau, Bahamas.
 He worked at Lyford Cay from 1958 to 1995.
 Kay grew up in Don Mills, then a neighborhood within North York, a suburb of Toronto.